Estrella Mountain Custom Lots

 Please Call John Deutsch 480-256-8688

-Estrella still has many custom homes sites still available, gated and non-gated, starting at around $50,000 for a lot.
+Estrella still has many custom homes sites still available, gated and non-gated.
 Estrella Mountain custom lots range from quarter acre up to two acres.
 Below is a chart showing minimum home size per lot size.